PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-At last, in the `default.nix` call `findLoad` that will find and load home and
+Finally, in the `default.nix`, call `findLoad` to locate and load the NixOS
-work nixos configurations.
+configurations for both home and work.

 ```nix
 { inputs, cell }: